Alloa: Malt distilling

 In addition to the brewing of beer, Alloa is the site of the former Carsebridge Distillery.
 According to Alfred Barnard, the Victorian historian of British distilling and brewing, the distillery was founded as a malt distillery by John Bald in 1799.
 In the 1840s it was converted into a grain distillery and by the time of Barnard's visit in the mid 1880s the distillery covered 10 acres, employed 150 people, and had an annual output of 1.4 to 1.7 million gallons of pure grain whisky.
 The distillery's owner John Bald and Co was one of five companies that combined to form the Distillers Company Limited in 1877.
 In 1902, a fire devastated the distillery, after World War I it was refitted and started producing yeast.
 This yeast production lasted until 1938.
 In 1956 the distillery was modernised, it expanded in 1966 and in the 1970s a new still house, cooperage and animal feedstuffs plant added.
 By 1980 the Carsebridge Distillery was the largest grain distillery in Scotland, however it closed in 1983 and was demolished in 1992.
 One of the distillery's Coffey stills is now in use at the Cameronbridge distillery.

 Barrel cooperage

 After whisky ceased to be produced at Carsebridge, the cooperage remained as one of two owned by Diageo in Scotland.
 In 2008, 30 people worked there assembling or repairing up to 400 bourbon casks, imported from the US, each day.
 However, in 2009 the company announced that it intended to close the Carsebridge Cooperage and move the work to nearby Cambus.
 The new Cambus cooperage was opened in December 2011 by the Earl of Wessex.

 Military history

 Alloa is linked to the historic Argyll and Sutherland Highlanders housed at Stirling Castle.
-Many of the soldiers in WW2 fought under Montgomery at the Battle of El Alamein and Wadi Akrit where their commanding officer Lorne Campbell won a V.C.
+Many of the soldiers in the Second World War fought under Montgomery at the Battle of El Alamein and Wadi Akrit where their commanding officer Lorne Campbell won a V.C.
 They were part of the 7th Argylls under the 51st Highland Division.